moov-io/watchman/docs/runbook.md

 ### Change SQLite storage location

-To change where the SQLite database is stored on disk set `SQLITE_DB_PATH` as an environmental variable.
+To change where the SQLite database is stored on disk, set `SQLITE_DB_PATH` as an environmental variable.

 ### Webhook batch processing size